Netfil Clear edge Materials and Solution

 1. How Glimmer Macrotexture Enhances Shear Modulus (G)

 In traditional resin 3D printing, layers adhere mostly through chemical bonding.
 However, the shear strength between layers is relatively weak, leading to poor stress transfer across them.
-This is why many resin-printed parts fracture easily due to pores or defects present in the resin.
+This is why many resin-printed parts fracture when quickly loaded.
+This high strain-rate related fracture failure is due to pores or defects present in the resin.
+It is also due to the inability of chemical bonds to resolve high strain-rate related stresses and strains effectively in the composite due to their very small length scales.

-With Glimmer Inertia FEP Film, a macro textured pattern gets imprinted onto each cured layer, creating a physical interlock between layers, similar to how bricks macro mechanically interlock in a wall.
-This interlocking increases the shear modulus (G) of the printed component, meaning that when a force is applied, the layers resist sliding against each other much more effectively.
+With Glimmer Inertia FEP Film, a macro textured pattern gets imprinted onto each cured layer, creating a physical interlock between layers, similar to how bricks macro-mechanically interlock in a wall.
+This interlocking increases the shear modulus (G) of the printed component, meaning that when a force is applied, the layers resist sliding against each other much more effectively under higher loading rates or strain rates.

 Why is this important?

-• A higher shear modulus (G) means the part behaves more like a continuous solid, rather than a stack of weakly bonded layers ,and prevents the plane strain loading condition related fracture mechanics from showing up.
+• A higher shear modulus (G) means the part behaves more like a continuous solid, rather than a stack of weakly bonded layers ,and prevents the plane strain loading condition related fracture mechanics from immediately showing up during rampant loading.

-• This also greatly enhances bending stiffness, because bending relies on layers resisting shear forces efficiently.
+• This also greatly enhances bending stiffness, because bending stiffness relies on layers resisting shear forces efficiently.

 2. Understanding Bending Stiffness: EI = E × I